A heart-lung transplant is a major operation to replace a person's diseased heart and lungs with those from a donor.

 Help and support

-A number of support groups, charities and other organisations offer support and advice, including:
+Several organisations offer support and advice, including:

 NHS Organ Donor Register